software-mansion/react-native-svg/README.md

 ##### Text

-The <text> element is used to define a text.
+The <Text> element is used to define a text.

 ```
 <Svg